Baillet Lab: Dynamic Neuroimaging Laboratory (neuroSPEED)

 Nidiyare Hevia-Montiel, PhD, 2002–06, Anticipation of stroke outcome during the acute phase using diffusion-weighted MRI. (now research scientist at University of Mexico)

-Karim Jerbi, PhD, 2001–05 (with Line Garnero), Long-distance cooperation between cerebral areas. (now tenured INSERM scientist, Lyon, France)
+Karim Jerbi, PhD, 2001–05 (with Line Garnero), Long-distance cooperation between cerebral areas. (now INSERM Principal Investigator, Lyon, France)

 Functional image reconstruction from MEG/EEG data, with coregistration with MRI

 Baillet, S.; Mosher, J. & Leahy, R. (2001), Electromagnetic brain mapping, IEEE Signal Processing Magazine, 18(6), 14–30.

 Cottereau, B.; Jerbi, K. & Baillet, S. (2007), Multiresolution imaging of MEG cortical sources using an explicit piecewise model, Neuroimage, 38, 439–451

 Inter-regional brain connectivity, fast processes in visual system.

 Cottereau, B.; Lorenceau, J.; Gramfort, A.; Clerc, M.; Thirion, B. & Baillet, S. (2011), Phase delays within visual cortex shape the response to steady-state visual stimulation, Neuroimage, 54, 1919–1929

 Jerbi, K.; Lachaux, J.; NDiaye, K.; Pantazis, D.; Leahy, R.; Garnero, L. & Baillet, S. (2007), Coherent Neural Representation of Hand Speed in Humans Revealed by MEG Imaging, Proc Natl Acad Sci U S A, 104, 7676–7681